basecamp/bc3-api/sections/webhooks.md

 - message_trashed / message_untrashed
 - message_deleted

-There are also a handful of shared operations around the recordable types that pertain to all types, again using message as an example:
+There are also a handful of shared operations around the types that pertain to all types, again using message as an example:

 - message_subscribers_changed
 - message_publicized